Student Bank Accounts

 Savings protection: Shared with Cahoot

-Who's eligible: University students in any year or apprentices (see FAQs)
+Who's eligible: University students about to start or in their first year, or apprentices (unless switching, see FAQs)

-You need to be 18 or over, a UK resident and studying or about to start a 2 year+ undergrad course or a level 4 to 7 apprenticeship.
+You need to be 18 or over, a UK resident and studying in your first year, or about to start a 2 year+ undergrad course or a level 4 to 7 apprenticeship.

 If you're not in your first year of study you must switch your account from another bank.